MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## Update Brands model settings

-The [update brands](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Brands-Model-Settings) request updates the Brands model settings in the specified account.
+The [Update Brands Model Settings](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Brands-Model-Settings) request updates the Brands model settings in the specified account.
 The Brands model settings represent whether detection from the Bing brands database is enabled or not.
 If Bing brands aren't enabled, Azure AI Video Indexer only detects brands from the custom Brands model.

 The `useBuiltIn` flag set to true means that Bing brands are enabled.
 If `useBuiltin` is false, Bing brands are disabled.